Home

 Project costs

-As noted above, the fundraising campaign represents more than 1/4 of the capital budget.
+The fundraising campaign represents important part of the capital budget.
 We are approaching charitable foundations, corporations and individuals to raise this money, Your help will make a difference to the lives of people at Phoenix Place.
 You can donate through CanadaHelps.org, at the link below:

 Donate Now Through CanadaHelps.org!